Cspeisman/swear-jar/README.md

 In order to help [@alishalisha](https://github.com/alishalisha) and I cut back on our use of profanity

-This application is React + redux
+This application is React + Redux

+...and eventually will be React-Native

 ####Getting started
 -----